 Applicants to the program must have completed a minimum of 90 credit hours at approved institutions of higher learning.
 They should have one year courses (or equivalent AP credit) in biology, inorganic chemistry, organic chemistry (a course in biochemistry can substitute for a semster of organic) physics, and calculus through differential equations (a course in statistics can substitute for a semester of calculus).
 In addition they must sit for the MCAT.
 The GRE is not required.
 The equivalent of two semesters of research experience is required.

 Competitive applicants will have a strong record of academic achievement.
 There are no minimum GPA or MCAT requirements.
 Over the past 5 years, program matriculants have had an average GPA of 3.85 and an average MCAT of 36R.
-Please remember that these are averages: the range for GPA over that period has been 3.1 to 4.0; the MCAT range has been 28 to 41.
-In 2009, 10% of the individuals interviewed by the program had MCATs of 32 or lower.
+Please remember that these are averages: the range for GPA over that period has been 3.1 to 4.0; the MCAT range has been within the sixty-eighth and ninety-ninth percentile.
+Please see the Statistics page under the Admissions tab for a histogram of GPA and MCAT for last year's WUStL MSTP applicant pool.

 The most important criterion for admission is the potential to become an independent researcher.
 Successful applicants demonstrate excellence in substantial, independent research projects.
 Typically, they have engaged in research projects beginning in their sophomore year, or earlier.
 Long-term research projects (i.e., a minimum of one year) are preferred over multiple short-term experiences.
 Publication of work in scientific journals is not required; fewer than 15% of applicants have a publication.